carmenere/easy-cs/algorithms/trees.md

-    transplant(T, z, z.right)   // replace z by its right child else if z.right == NIL        // handle the case in which z has only one left children transplant(T, z, z.left)    // replace z by its left child else// deal with the remaining two cases, in which z has two children y = min(z.right)            // y is z’s successor if y != z.right
+    transplant(T, z, z.right)   // replace z by its right child else if z.right == NIL        // handle the case in which z has only one left children transplant(T, z, z.left)    // replace z by its left child else // deal with the remaining two cases, in which z has two children y = min(z.right)            // y is z’s successor if y != z.right
       transplant(T, y, y.right) // replace y by its right child